patrnk/TmdbMovieGuide/README.md

 Writing to a json-file...
 Done!
 ```
 Here, 1000 is the number of movies to save in a test.json file.
-In this case, the file already exist, but we decide to overwrite it.
+In this case, the file already exists, but we decide to overwrite it.
 By default everything is saved into movies.json.

 This script may take a long time to execute.
 ### search.py
-The script retrieves finds all movie titles with the parameter as a substring.
+The script finds all movie titles with the parameter as a substring.
 Example usage:
 ```#!bash
 $ python3 search.py 'xxx' -i test.json